eamena-project/eamena-arches-dev/dbs/database.eamena/install/README.md

 In progress.
 For now, see [Arches 7 Upgrade](notes/Arches%207%20Upgrade.md).

-These docs describe the process of (a) installing an empty EAMENA-customised version of Arches 7.3, and (b) copying the data from an old EAMENA v3 instance to the new database.
+These docs describe the process of (a) installing an empty EAMENA-customised version of Arches 7.3, and (b) copying the data from an old EAMENA v3 (Arches v5.2) instance to the new database.

 ### Prerequisites